RichardSilveira/genai-bedrock-intelligent-assistant/README.md

 - **Hallucination fallback**: Includes a fallback response when no relevant information is found in the knowledge base.
 - **Prevent over-answering**: Ensures responses are strictly limited to the content within `<KB>`.

+### Bedrock Guardrails (Content Safety Layer)

+To protect the chatbot against unsafe behavior, Amazon Bedrock Guardrails are enabled.
+These guardrails act like a security and compliance layer, checking for inappropriate content, personal data, or topics that are off-limits before anything is sent back to the user.

+This is important because users may unknowingly (or intentionally) try to misuse the chatbot, and these safeguards help maintain trust, safety, and compliance.

+The chatbot automatically applies the following protections:

+- **Inappropriate Content Filters**:

+  - Blocks hate speech and violent content in both questions and answers.

+- **Personal Information Protection**:

+  - Prevents the chatbot from revealing sensitive information like names, email addresses, and physical addresses.

+- **Sensitive Pattern Detection**:

+  - Blocks formats that resemble private identifiers (like Social Security numbers).

+- **Profanity and Harmful Language**:
+  - Uses both AWS-provided and custom keyword filters to stop unwanted or offensive words.

+These protections are enabled by design and enforced automatically behind the scenes.
+No special setup is required by the end user—they're always active to ensure a safer and more respectful experience for everyone interacting with the chatbot.

 ### Implementation Notes

 - No database is required for this implementation as session state is maintained by Amazon Bedrock